-Chapter 3) The future is personalised
+The future is personalised

-Conclusion Build connections that last
+Build connections that last

-Brand trust isn't bought - it's earned
+Brand love isn't bought - it's earned

-Never has it been more challenging for Scandinavian businesses to cut through and grab the attention of consumers.
+Never has it been more challenging for German businesses to cut through and grab the attention of consumers.
 Brand reputation matters, especially with myriad macroeconomic, social and environmental factors at play.
 Your customers may have already decided about whether to engage with you before you've even launched your latest campaign.

-In the current climate, you must prioritise building a long-term strategy and a lasting relationship with your customers.
-In this report, we gather the latest consumer intel and break down what constitutes real connections with them - in 2024 and beyond.
+In this current climate, you must prioritise building a long-term strategy and a lasting relationship with your customers.
+In this report, we gather the latest consumer intel and break down what constitutes real consumer connection - in 2024 and beyond.